-The Chief Administrative Officer (CAO) will report to Council.
-The CAO is responsible for guiding the overall operations and delivery of the day-to-day affairs of the Town as outlined in the Municipal Government Act (MGA), Strategic Plan, Town Policies and Bylaws as set by Council.
-Direct and Indirect reports to the CAO currently include the following areas:
+The CAO reports to Council, and is responsible for guiding the overall operations and delivery of the day-to-day affairs of the Village outlined in the Municipal Government Act (MGA), Strategic Plan, Water Front Management Policy, Town Policies and Bylaws as set by Council.
+The Village of Seba Beach Council is comprised of three (3) elected Officials.

-- Finance & Administration
+- Finance & Administration (1 Admin.)

 - Ensure operations and budgets align with strategic plans and annual goals.